dellow/Web-Framework/README.md

 <a name="testing"></a>
 ## Testing
-Client side JavaScript testing is done with Jasmine via Karma.
+* Unit testing is done with Jasmine via Karma.

-Browser testing is done with DalekJS.
+* Functional testing is done with Nightwatch.

 _Documentation coming soon_